aimmac23/borg-volume-sync/README.md

  - A Linux server which has Borg installed (check the system package manager)
  - A Kubernetes cluster

+## Caveats

+ - Do not use for task that require high data consistency, or cannot tolerate data loss.
+ - Completely unsuitable for multiple parallel pods, and backup/restore may be inconsistent depending on the deployment policy for the service.
+ - The backup server for Borg is itself a single point of failure - this may need some further development to solve that.

 ## Installation

 Create an SSH keypair: